Deep Learning Exploration with AI-Ready Datasets#

 • Standard Practice for Training Neural Networks (10%):

-• Code is modular and organized in a single notebook.
+• Code is modular and organized in a single notebook for each clear section.

 • Saving Results (5%):